hubleto/developer/v0/book/content/pages/advanced-development/customizing-ui/customizing-sidebar.md

 }
 ```

-> The sidebar order for the native Hubleto apps is by default set in `HubletoMain\Installer\Installer` class.
+> The sidebar order for the native Hubleto apps is by default set in `Hubleto\Erp\Installer\Installer` class.